JarrodKane/statSniper/README.md

 I've used shadcn because I wanted to use a UI library that I haven't used before and tailwindscss works with it.
 I've tried to keep the components basic and reusable.

+Currently I'm only doing some basic component testing with cypress

 - [shadcn](https://ui.shadcn.com) for component styling
 - React Vite for development server and bundling
+- Cypress for testing

 Both applications are written in [TypeScript](https://www.typescriptlang.org/) for static type checking.